Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Clear communication between buyer and manufacturer is essential for successful color outcomes.
+Clear communication between the buyer and the manufacturer is essential for achieving the desired color effect.

-Dyeing and color matching are not just production steps—they are core value drivers in lace fabric manufacturing.
+Dyeing and color matching are not just production steps, but also core value drivers in lace fabric manufacturing.

 -